SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 #### Installation Test System

 In order to verify that the delivery packages included in the add-on product version being built are installable, a target vector is published in "test" scope.
 In the *Integration Tests* stage an ABAP system of [service plan `saas_oem`](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/1697387c02e74e66a55cf21a05678167.html) is created.
 This  makes it possible to install a specific add-on product version into an ABAP system that is provisioned.
-The installation test system should be be provisioned with parameter `is_development_allowed = false` to prevent local changes.
+The installation test system should be be provisioned with the parameter `is_development_allowed = false` to prevent local changes.

 ### Prerequisites